This Tip explains why we need to get rid of hybrid training, because the way people usually handle it does a disservice to remote participants.

-The opportunity to participate in the learning activities and the quality of the learning experience were completely different for the in-person and the virtual attendees.
-The virtual attendees were relegated to simply observing what was going on, with no ability to participate at all.
-Although they had received equal access to the workshop workbook, they couldn’t contribute their thoughts and responses, or benefit from any of the small group discussions.
+They relegated the virtual attendees to simply observing the workshop, with no ability to participate at all.
+They had equal access to the workshop workbook.
+However, they couldn’t contribute their thoughts and responses, or benefit from any of the small group discussions.
 The audio technician did his best, but we couldn’t enable the virtual attendees to even listen in on a small group discussion.
 So, many of them left.
 There was nothing else for them to do.

 I propose that we stop calling it hybrid training if some participants are in one place with the facilitator and others have to be in remote locations.
 Let’s avoid the need for some participants to come together in one location at all.
 Then, let’s call it what it should be, virtual training.